-Unsealed roads make up 72% of roads and account for approximately one third of proposed roading investment.
-There is a backlog of renewals work on unsealed roads, particularly on the lowest volume roads, which service land and back country areas.
+Unsealed roads make up 72% of the district's roading network and account for approximately one third of proposed roading investment.
+There is a backlog of renewals work on unsealed roads, particularly on the lowest-volume roads, which primarily serve agricultural land and back-country areas.

-The district is experiencing a surge in heavy vehicle traffic on its unsealed roads and bridges, primarily due to higher land use returns from agricultural and horticultural activities.
-This increase in profitability within these sectors has not only intensified road usage but has also led to a decrease in the availability of suitable gravel supplies, subsequently driving up the costs for these materials.
+The district is also experiencing a surge in heavy vehicle traffic on its unsealed roads and bridges, largely driven by increasing land use returns in the agricultural and horticultural sectors.
+This growth in productivity and profitability has intensified road use, increasing both the cost and frequency of renewals needed to maintain service levels.
+At the same time, the availability of suitable gravel has declined, further driving up material costs and compounding the affordability challenge.